In short, invest in us because what we do works and our services are in demand.

 We need a coherent national and state and territory youth homelessness strategy for the long term

 Having a safe and secure home is a basic human right.
-However, in Australia, there is no strategic homelessness response and we received only a 2-star rating in the YDA Report Card. (hyperlink to the card).
+However, in Australia, there is no strategic homelessness response and we received only a 2-star rating in the YDA Report Card.

 Numerous policies and changes in funding programmes during the past two decades have achieved limited success.
 During the same two decades, the number of young people consulting homelessness services has increased significantly.